Mouthwash showdown: which rinse best fights gum disease?

 Summary

-This study tested four different mouthwashes (hydrogen peroxide with hyaluronic acid, hyaluronic acid alone, chlorhexidine, and a placebo) in 80 healthy adults aged 18-35 with mild gum disease (gingivitis).
-Participants rinsed twice daily for three weeks.
-The goal was to see which mouthwash best reduced gum inflammation, plaque, and bleeding.
-The results could help people choose an effective mouthwash to prevent gum disease from getting worse.
+This study tested four different mouthwashes—hydrogen peroxide with hyaluronic acid, hyaluronic acid alone, chlorhexidine, and a placebo—in 80 healthy adults aged 18 to 35 with mild gum inflammation.
+Participants used their assigned rinse twice daily for three weeks.
+The goal was to see which one best reduced gum inflammation, plaque, and bleeding.
+Results could help people choose an effective mouthwash to manage gingivitis and prevent it from progressing.

 Disclaimer Read more